A BRIEF HISTORY OF HOPE LUTHERAN SCHOOL

 CLASS SIZE CAPACITY

-Preschool class sizes are set according to DPW standard ratios of # of children to # of adults per room.
+Preschool class sizes are set according to DPW standard ratios of number of children to number of adults per room.

-Hope is currently working on National Lutheran Schools Accreditation (NLSA).
+Hope has been accredited by National Lutheran Schools Accreditation (NLSA).

 STATEMENT OF NON-DISCRIMINATION